Host a Wine Tasting Party

 Number wines in the order you want to taste them.
 White wines should be tasted before red wines.
 Light wines go before heavy wines and dry wines before sweet wines.
 However, don’t stress over this.
 Everyone will be having fun and won’t even notice if the order isn’t perfect.

 Take time to discuss the wines.
-Ask each guests to share their thoughts.
+Ask each guests to share their thoughts about the wines.
 Serve dessert, beverages, or even additional wine for your friends to enjoy after the tasting is over.
-If your guests don’t all know each other you might want to plan some fun icebreakers to get the party started.
-Actually, these activities are great even if everyone does know each other.
+I bet your friends will have a blast and be eager to come again next time you host a wine tasting party.